nopara73/ZeroLink/README.md

 I.    |480btc                      |$480
 II.   |4btc                        |$952

-As we reach higher and higher severity so do the Attack Costs grow.
+The higher the severity is, the higher the Attack Costs are.

 ![](http://i.imgur.com/YFuYI8d.png)